 Now there are plenty more awesome cases on the market but these are in my opinion are the 5 coolest Raspberry Pi cases.
 Each of these cases have their pros and their cons which I’ll go through briefly below.

-I will highlight functionality issues you might come across with any of these cases making some better for certain Raspberry Pi projects than others.
+I will highlight functionality issues that you might come across with any of these cases and anything else that you should know.
+Some extra features make some better for certain Raspberry Pi projects than others.

 Check out the video I have prepared below where you can see each case individually as I talk about at them.
 As always if you like what you see then please subscribe!